Shannon meets Myerson: Information Extraction from a Strategic Sender: Problem Formulation

 \subsection{Notation}

 Random variables are denoted with upper case letters $X, Y, Z$ and their instances are denoted as lower case letters $x, y, z$.
 Matrices are also denoted by uppercase letters.
 The space of scalar random variables is denoted by the calligraphic letters such as $\Xscr$ and the space of $ n $-length vector random variables is denoted as $\Xscr^n$.
 To unclutter notation, vector random variables $X, Y, Z$ and their instances $x, y, z$ will be denoted without the superscript $ n $.
 The set of probability distributions on a space `$ \cdot $' is denoted as $\Pscr(\cdot)$.
-The type of a sequence $ x \in \Xscr^n$ is denoted as $ P_x $ and the joint type of the pair of sequences $ (x,y) $ is denoted as $ P_{x,y} $.
-A generic graph $G$ is denoted as $G = (V, E)$ where $V$ is the set of vertices and $E$ is the set of edges.
+The empirical distribution of a sequence $ x \in \Xscr^n $ is denoted as $ P_x $ and is defined as $ P_x(i) = |\{ k : x_k = i\}|/n $.
+The joint empirical distribution of sequences $ (x,y) $ is defined similarly and is denoted as $ P_{x,y} $.
+A graph $G$ is denoted as $G = (V, E)$ where $V$ is the set of vertices and $E$ is the set of edges.
 When two vertices $x,y \in V$ are adjacent, we denote it either as $(x,y) \in E$ or as $x \sim y$.
+An independent set in $ G $ is a subset $ S $ of $ V $ such that no two vertices in $ S $ are adjacent.
 For a graph $G$, the size of the largest independent set is denoted as $\alpha(G)$.
 For a function or a random variable, we denote $\supp(\cdot)$ as its support set.
 For an optimization problem `$ \cdot $', we denote $\OPT(\cdot)$ as its optimal value.
 Unless specified, the $ \exp $ and $ \log $ are with respect to the base $ 2 $.
 For any $ n \in \Nbb $, we denote $ \{1,\hdots,n \} $ by $ [n] $.